dinhanhthi/dinhanhthi.com/posts/angular/2021-03-04-angular-1-basics-components-databinding-directives.md

 ## Directives

-- Directives = instructionms in the DOM
+- Directives = instructions in the DOM
 - You could/should create a separated folder containing all your custom directives.

 ### Attribute vs Structural